MCM - Header

 Instalment Sale vs Financial Lease vs Operating Lease: Which Equipment Finance Structure Saves You the Most Tax in South Africa

-MCM Group helps South African contractors and farmers choose the right equipment finance structure — instalment sale, financial lease, or operating lease — with expert guidance from branches in Cape Town, George, Gauteng, and Bloemfontein.
+MCM Group helps South African contractors and farmers choose the right equipment finance structure — instalment sale, financial lease, operating lease, asset finance, or rent to own — with expert guidance from branches in Cape Town, George, Gauteng, and Bloemfontein.

-Equipment finance in South Africa comes in three main forms: instalment sale (you own it at the end), financial lease (option to buy), and operating lease (pure rental).
+Equipment finance in South Africa comes in several forms: instalment sale (you own it from day one), financial lease (option to buy at the end), operating lease (pure rental), asset finance (security-backed lending where the machine itself is the collateral), and rent to own (rental payments that build toward purchase).
 Each has different tax, VAT, and balance sheet implications that directly affect your bottom line.
 Choosing the wrong structure could cost your business tens of thousands of Rands in lost deductions every year — so getting this right matters.

 This guide breaks down all three equipment finance options so you can make a confident, informed decision before you sign anything.